-Workgroup Chairs are responsible for submitting a 2-3 page narrative report (in MS Word format) to the Coordinating Center each year using the template found on the CPCRN website.
-A sunsetting workgroup must submit a final report with plans for completing their work and distributing products.
+Workgroup Chairs are responsible for submitting a charter form and a 2-3 page narrative report (in MS Word format) to the Coordinating Center each year using the template in Appendix C. A sunsetting workgroup must submit a final report with plans for completing their work and distributing products.
 Workgroup reports will include: